John Conyers, longest serving black congressman, dies at 90

 But he couldn’t survive the last scandal.
 An ethics committee launched a review after a former longtime staffer said Conyers’ office paid her more than $27,000 under a confidentiality agreement to settle a complaint in 2015.
 She alleged she was fired because she rejected his sexual advances, and other said they’d witnesses inappropriate behavior.

-Conyers initially said he looked forward vindicating himself and his family, but he announced his immediate retirement in December 2017 after fellow Democrats called for his resignation.
+Conyers initially said he looked forward to vindicating himself and his family, but he announced his immediate retirement in December 2017 after fellow Democrats called for his resignation.
 The chorus included Minority Leader Nancy Pelosi, the House’s top Democrat.

 Conyers became chairman of the House Judiciary Committee when Democrats regained the House majority in 2006.
 He oversaw 2007 hearings into the White House’s role in the firings of eight federal prosecutors and 2009 hearings on how the NFL dealt with head injuries to players.